Travelling and your pet

 - Remember that pets have sensitive hearing so limit loud music while travelling

 The friendly team at your local Greencross Vets are here to help, give them a call for individual advice.
-There are homeopathic remedies and other medications for anxiety which are generally available at your vet after a consultation.
+There is a dog appeasing pheromone product called Adaptil that works for mild anxiety, or medications for more severe anxiety which are generally available at your vet after a consultation.
 For pets who get motion sickness, there are effective anti-nausea medications available, contact your vet for more information.

 It’s important to ensure your safety and your pet’s safety while on the road.
 Unrestrained pets are distracting to the driver and are a potential dangerous projectile if the car suddenly swerves, stops, or is involved in an accident.
 Cats or small dogs should be placed in a secure carrier and seat belt harnesses used for medium or large breed dogs.
 Place animals on the back seat or cargo area if you have a wagon, never the front passenger’s seat due to airbags.
 Pets shouldn’t be allowed to stick their head out of the window due to the risk of injury especially to their eyes.
 Remember, many states have introduced hefty fines for pets who are not secured safely in the car.